News

 MH: I was born and raised in southwestern Germany and educated at the Norwegian Academy of Fine Arts in Karlsruhe.
 There I went a line called painting and graphics, but my class was actually a pure painting class.
 At first I experimented a lot with oil painting myself, but dropped it after a couple of semesters and from then on focused on drawing and printing.

-After graduating, I moved to Berlin and had two solo exhibitions at the Galerie Sandra Bürgel.
-In 2011 I moved to Oslo, i.a. because I had a strong interest in existential philosophical, Scandinavian literature and an affinity for Scandinavian languages at this time.
-In Oslo, I trained as an art teacher, so in recent years I have also been involved in art communication and teaching.
+After graduating, I moved to Berlin and had two solo exhibitions at Galerie Sandra Bürgel.
+In 2011 I moved to Oslo, partly because I had a strong interest in existential, Scandinavian literature and an affinity for Scandinavian languages at the time.
+In Oslo, I trained as an art teacher, so in recent years I have also been involved in art education and teaching.
 I have been a member of Tegnerforbundet since 2020.

 TF: How do you use drawing in your work?
 Tell us a little about your work process.